Moving a Fireplace Cost

 Additional Fireplace Removal Costs

-Chimney Liner
+Chimney Liner Costs

-The price you pay will depend on the size of your chimney, the materials used, and your location in the UK.
+The exact price you pay will depend on the size of your chimney, the materials used, and your location in the UK.

-Moving a Radiator
+Moving Radiator Costs

-The average cost to move a radiator to a new location is around £120-£180 per radiator.
 The price can depend on the size and type of the radiator, the ease of access, and your location in the UK.

 Find Tradespeople, compare up to 3 quotes!